Kay Baker, Ph.D.

 Phyllis Pottish-Lewis holds a bachelor's degree from UCLA and a master's degree from Loyola University in Maryland together with her AMI primary and elementary diplomas.
 She has 42 years teaching experience in 3-6, 6-12 and 9-12 classrooms.
 The former elementary director of training at the Montessori Institute of San Diego and the Montessori Training Center of Minnesota, Phyllis continues to be a faculty member at The Montessori Institute of Milwaukee.

 Allyn holds AMI primary and elementary diplomas and has over 30 years teaching experience with both children and adults.
-She is currently the director of elementary training at The Montessori Institute of Milwaukee and is a member of the AMI Training Group that oversees and nurtures the training the trainers, as well as a past chair of the AMI/USA board of directors.
+She is the full time Administrator and Director of Training at the Montessori Institute of Milwaukee.
+She is an AMI Elementary Teacher-Trainer, examiner, and school consultant, a member of AMI's Training Group, responsible for the training of new AMI teacher trainers and a past chair of the AMI/USA board.
 Allyn has a B.A. in English from Michigan State University and an M.A. in Montessori education from Loyola University Maryland.